RavenTheRat/GrapeVine-CS35L/README.md

 1. Generate the backend's database files
 2. Compile the frontend (this means no hot reloading)
-3. Serve the frontnend and run the backend via `nodemon`
+3. Serve the frontend and run the backend via `nodemon`

 > Made with ❤️ by the DARTZ team.